LWFlouisa/OwnTune/_posts/2022-06-07-AnthemWarmUp.md

 Your browser does not support the audio element.
 </audio><br /><br />

+## My Sister's Apple
+An apple red.<br />
+It is this I hand my sister.<br />
+An apple red.<br />
+She savors its juices swiftly.<br />
+The apple red with its taste<br />
+puckers her lips, purple tung.<br />
+An apple red.

+For my soeur she<br />
+likes it sweet, sour,<br />
+and full of the sap.

+Girl in red dress.<br />
+With red tap dancing dresses.<br />
+Girl in red dress.<br />
+Wearing rain clogs in the thunder.<br />
+With her umbreya soaking.<br />
+The bits of water in the storm.<br />
+Girl in red dress.

+For my soeur, my<br />
+mentor, her smile mine.<br />
+Yet life drifts away.

+# Next Song
+The next song will be a continuation of this band style.

+## A Bond Stronger Than Guns And Canons
 At ease Comrades.<br />
 The day of rest has arrived.<br />
 For we are chosen to inherit<br />